JuliaLang/julia/doc/src/manual/code-loading.md

 1. The *primary environment*—i.e.the first environment in a stack—is faithfully embedded in a stacked environment.
 The full dependency graph of the first environment in a stack is guaranteed to be included intact in the stacked environment including the same versions of all dependencies.
 2. Packages in non-primary environments can end up using incompatible versions of their dependencies even if their own environments are entirely compatible.
 This can happen when one of their dependencies is shadowed by a version in an earlier environment in the stack.

-Since the primary environment is typically the environment of a project one is working on, while those later in the stack contain additional tools, this is the right tradeoff: it's better to risk breaking your dev tools but keep the project working.
-In case of such an incompatiblity, one typically wants to upgrade the dev tools to versions that are compatible with the main project.
+Since the primary environment is typically the environment of a project you're working on, while environments later in the stack contain additional tools, this is the right tradeoff: it's better to break your dev tools but keep the project working.
+When such incompatibilities occur, you'll typically want to upgrade your dev tools to versions that are compatible with the main project.

 ## Conclusion

-Federated package management and precise software reproducibility are difficult but wothy goals in a package system.
+Federated package management and precise software reproducibility are difficult but worthy goals in a package system.
 In combination, these goals lead to a more complex package loading mechanism than most dynamic languages have, but it also yields scalability and reproducibility that is more commonly associated with static languages.
 Fortunately, most Julia users can remain oblivious to the technical details of code loading and simply use the built-in package manager to add a package `X` to the appropriate project and manifest files and then write `import X` to load `X` without a further thought.